 In the microwave: Similarly poke the spaghetti squash all over with a fork, then microwave it on high for 5 minutes.
 Poke it a bit more to see how it's cooking, then microwave in 2-minute bursts until the squash is cooked and tender all the way through—like a total of 10 to 12 minutes.

-- Cut off and discard the stem end, cut squash in half lengthwise, and scoop out the seeds.
+Cut off and discard the stem end, cut the squash in half lengthwise, and scoop out the seeds.
 Then use a fork to scrape the cooked spaghetti squash into strands.